 - Don’t wait to get coffee, gas or a snack!
 These towns do not come as often as we are used to, so don’t put off that pit-stop until it’s too late.
 No one wants a “hangry” passenger.

 - There were hardly any fast food restaurants or familiar stores along the route, but we did see 2 Goodwills, 2 Habitat for Humanity ReStores and several Thrift stores, I restrained myself since I was traveling with a suitcase.

-– Bring music, or don’t…. but don’t count on the radio because the signal is very limited.
+- Don’t count on the radio because the signal is very limited, bring music!

 - There were only a few stretches of driving that were a little nerve-wracking because of the drop-off.
 This was a lot less than I anticipated, which was a pleasant surprise.
 Drive slow.

 - We were assigned a Toyota Prius, which was a tiny little car.
 However, this tiny little car only used ONE tank of gas for the entire two-day trip… another welcomed surprise!